 Unfortunately for financial institutions, comparing the banking and tech industries isn’t apples to oranges, so to speak.
 Banks might only get so far mimicking Apple before they find they’ve run out of gimmicks that drive revenue.

 Is Imitating Apple Really the Way to Go?

-The shiny hardware and eye-catching displays may be aesthetically pleasing, but it’s important to understand that Apple’s loyal fan base isn’t retained through design alone.
+The shiny hardware and eye-catching displays might be aesthetically pleasing, but it’s important to understand that Apple’s loyal fan base isn’t retained through design alone.
 There is also a connection to the customer, with “Geniuses” who can provide one-on-one service and guidance in stores.
-Simply putting up an Apple-esque facade may not be enough for banks to generate return (i.e., happy) customers.
+Simply putting up an Apple-esque facade might not be enough for banks to generate return (i.e., happy) customers.

 But is strong design and branding enough?